 2: Praha Thrift Store

 The Praha Thrift Store is a great place to snatch a deal.
-Shopping in Prague Czech Republic help people in need and by reducing waste you save the world.
+Shopping in Prague Czech Republic helps people in need and by reducing waste you save the world.
 You can help yourself because there are low prices and high quality.

 The clothing department stocks second-hand styles, but also brand new.
 Search via the broad range of books and you’re likely to find the novel users wanted to have.